snake2205/kultorina/README.md

 The website uses FastAPI for backend and React.js for frontend as well as MySQL server.

-To install the website you need to install
+To install the website you need to:
+1. install backend dependancies (see requirements.txt) and frontend dependencies (see package.json).
+2. install MySQL workbench.
+Make a new connection and database.
+Change